 Strategies for Addressing an Institutional Challenge.
-Prior to the workshop each institutional team, working with their chief academic officer, identifies a particular challenge facing their home institution; at intervals throughout the workshop team members meet to identify strategies through which faculty leadership – both formal and informal – can help to address the challenge they have identified.
+Prior to the workshop each institutional team identifies a particular challenge facing its home institution; at intervals throughout the workshop team members meet to consider strategies through which faculty leadership – both formal and informal – can help to address the challenge they have defined.
 Each team presents its action plan and receives feedback from other workshop participants to culminate the workshop.

 In addition to its substantive content, one of the most important benefits of this program is the opportunity it provides participants to meet and develop contacts with faculty members of other liberal arts colleges.
 These exchanges allow faculty members to gain greater understanding of both common elements and differences among their home institutions.

 For more information on the GLCA Academic Leadership and Innovation Institute, contact Gregory Wegner at 734.661.2338.